 The good news is, most toddlers at this age do get excited to see and play with other children.
 At age two, children often engage in what’s called parallel play.
 This is when two or more children play alongside each other in the same area, though they might not play together much.
 They may interact a little, or even mimic each other, but they’re not quite playing cooperatively.
 Roughhousing, grabbing, and hitting are also pretty common.
 At this age, toddlers are really only able to understand the world around them as it relates to their own wants and needs.

-By the time Baby is three, her social skills will have improved by leaps and bounds.
+By the time Baby is three, their social skills will have improved by leaps and bounds.
 This means that as kiddos approach age three, they’ll start engaging in what’s called associative play.
 They’ll start to play with each other in loosely organized ways, consider others’ feelings, and understand basic social rules better.

-As Baby works to bridge this gap, and to move in the direction of playing “nice,” or, even better, playing kindly – meaning sharing, taking turns, and not hitting or grabbing or squabbling – there is a lot you can do to help, especially when it comes to playdates with children who might not be on the exact same developmental level as her.
+As Baby works to bridge this gap, and to move in the direction of playing “nice,” or, even better, playing kindly – meaning sharing, taking turns, and not hitting or grabbing or squabbling – there is a lot you can do to help, especially when it comes to playdates with children who might not be on the exact same developmental level as them.

 Model good behavior